vaibhavmuchandi/turbo-repo-updater/README.md

 # Turbo Repo Updater

-Turbo Repo Updater is a utility tool crafted to simplify the process of updating dependencies in Turbo Repo applications.
-It intelligently traverses the 'apps' and 'packages' directories and executes the `pnpm update` command, gracefully handling directories without `package.json` and providing an option to ignore post-install scripts.
+Turbo Repo Updater is a utility tool designed to simplify the process of updating dependencies in Turbo Repo applications.
+It traverses the 'apps' and 'packages' directories and uses the `npm-check-updates` command to update the `package.json` files with the latest versions of the dependencies.
+It gracefully handles directories without `package.json`.

 ## Installation